YuenWaHo/EEP-Sousa-WeaningAge/README.md

 All source code used to generate the results and figures in the paper are in the `EEP-sousa-weaning.ipynb`.

 ## Data Availability
 The data supporting the findings of this study are withheld for ongoing analysis towards future publications.
 We aim to make the data publicly accessible upon the completion of the study.
-For interim data requests or metadata inquiries, please contact Yuen-Wa Ho [hoyuenwa@cetacea-institute.org].
+For interim data requests or metadata inquiries, please contact [Yuen-Wa Ho](mailto;hoyuenwa@cetacea-institute.org).

 ## Authors
 For any queries or further information, please reach out to: